vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 It is not possible natively with JMeter to read the dataset randomly or in reverse order.
 However, there are several external plugins that allow you to randomly read a data file but not in a centralized way.

-It is not possible natively to save data created during tests such as file numbers or new documents in a file.<br/>
+It is not possible natively to save data created during tests such as document numbers or new documents in a file.<br/>
 The possibility of saving values can be done with Groovy script in JMeter but not in a centralized way if you use several injectors during the performance test.

-The main idea is to use a small http server to manage the dataset files with simple commands to retrieve or add data lines to the data files.
+The main idea is to use a small http server to manage the dataset files with simple commands to retrieve, find or add data lines to the data files.

 This http server can be launched alone in an external program or in the JMeter tool.